larycoder/internship/docs/report.md

 Start with importing our 3D models to UE4.
 Datasmith brings structure data from an combination of source applications into Unreal Engine, frequently to fabricate steady representations and experiences around that data.
 In any case, routinely, whereas you are working on buiding those visuallizations and experiences in UE, our sence needs to be changed in order to meet new requirements or incorporate feedback from stakeholders.

-In our 3D models, i tried to making as many as repeating elements as possible such as windows, doors, chairs, thus when Datasmith detects multiple copies of the same component in your SketchUp scene, it only creates one set of Static Mesh assets for that component, and places multiple instances of those Static Meshes into the scene.
+In our 3D models, i tried to make as many as repeating elements as possible such as windows, doors, chairs, thus when Datasmith detects multiple copies of the same component in your SketchUp scene, it only creates one set of Static Mesh assets for that component, and places multiple instances of those Static Meshes into the scene.
 So that it is typically better for the runtime memory requirements and performance, as well as making it easier to manage the number of Static Mesh assets.

 #### Units and Scale
 In the Unreal Engine, all separations are constantly estimated in centimeters.
 However, other 3D design applications typically offer a choice of units of measurement.
 But Datasmith naturally deals with modifying the size of our scene so our geometry shows up at the very same genuine size in the Unreal Engine, and at the correct areas in 3D space.
 So we do not need to change anything from the previous work with Sketchup application.